How to upgrade to SCOM 2022 step-by-step

 Note: If any errors are found in the Operations Manager event log, analyse them and check if they need resolving.

-Configuring the license for SCOM 2022
+Configuring the license after upgrading to SCOM 2022

 Now, on to the configuration step.
 When we upgrade from an earlier version of SCOM, our newly upgraded SCOM will be an evaluation version.
 This means that we will need to configure the license once again.